clumsyhandyman/clumsyhandyman.github.io/index.md

-## Welcome to my blog
+## Visualization of algorithms
-This blog is dedicated to the visualization and explanation of algorithms.
+This blog is dedicated to the visualization and explanation of algorithms, data structures, AI and machine learning techniques.